Dove descending interior old Augustus Lutheran Church Sanctuary, founded by Henry Melchior Muhlenberg, c. 1743 Providence (Trappe) PA, 18 Sept 2012.

 Acknowledgments

-The native plants of Austin and the hill country of the Edwards Plateau, west to the deserts and mountains of Big Bend, were all along a kind of experience of plants that a poet might translate to human outpouring.
-When I landed there and took residence in a cement block house on a sheep ranch on the brow of Hungry Hill outside Austin, the edge of the Balcones Escarpment, I began to cultivate herbs.
+The native plants of Austin and the hill Country of the Edwards Plateau, west to the deserts and mountains of Big Bend, were all along a kind of experience of plants that a poet might translate to human outpouring.
+When I landed there and took residence in the cement block house of a sheep ranch on the brow of Hungry Hill outside Austin, the edge of the Balcones Escarpment, I began to cultivate herbs.
 My first knowledge of Texas came from that.
-Bull Creek Park remains just below the place were this occured.
-After finishing a PhD in English Renaissance poetry influenced by new world discoveries, instead of seeking a faculty position, I continued as a horticulturist for the University's college of pharmacy's Experimental Drug and Herb Garden.
-Much of that poetry of the new world was plant based to which I was living so close on the Balcones Fault.
+Bull Creek Park remains just below this place where, after finishing a PhD in Elizabethan studies influenced by new world discoveries, instead of seeking a faculty position, I continued as a horticulturist for the University's college of pharmacy's Experimental Drug and Herb Garden.
+Much of that poetry of the new world to which I was living so close on the Balcones Fault was plant based.
 These activities brought me into friendship with many aficionados of herbs and native plants of that time.

 Walking along the Rio Grande with the Desert Tobacco hanging down from the rocky bluffs of the river, overhead in full bloom, filling the air with the fragrance of its yellow tubules, blue leaves a kind of transfiguration, or searching for stands of Bois d’arc once planted as fence lines in Elgin, then standing along rows of abandoned houses of the deserted farms and homes, going into the homes to read abandoned Bibles open on the floor, to the very verse, made the plants important in the human scale of history before those houses were developed into a new town from when the land had been only farms.
 These towns then gave way to the modern Elgin the way the modern Elgin will for its redo.
 I learned local history from acquaintance of my wife’s Texas family.
 Her grandmother arrived there in Elgin in 1920 to join her husband Ossian to farm.
 In 50 years the Elgin they knew was gone and 50 years after that a new Elgin had arrived.
 The progressions of these developments on an upward sloping line reveal the herbal, historical and social use of the plants.
 I saw Spicewood Springs Rd. doing the same thing, going from ranches and ranchettes of the 50's to Savings and Loans Banks and Corporate HQs of the 80's.
 These natural and social changes are the message of the Bois d'arc from the good of the soil to the trees that marked the fence lines and functions as hedges and fences, which, added to the medicinal, stands together with the symbolism of plants named for myths and processes we do not know as the borders dissolve.